 Supervolcanoes are the largest and potentially most catastrophic volcanic eruptions witnessed on Earth.
 Kate Saunders and Rebecca Astbury will investigate the eruptions that shaped the landscape of New Zealand and delve inside supervolcanoes using modern geochemical forensic techniques.

 Patrick Harkness and Charles Cockell discuss some new technologies for the exploration of space, and the applications they have already found on Earth.

 Dr Pamela Anderson: Space for Everyone

-Pamela will discuss why we go into space, the information we gleam from space exploration and its uses and benefits.
+Pamela and Matteo will discuss why we go into space, the information we gleam from space exploration and its uses and benefits.
 This includes space spin-offs and the everyday, often unexpected, items we use that have stemmed from space.
 The discussion will showcase the importance of space exploration to our life on Earth and the upcoming opportunities in the UK for the next generation of scientists and engineers.

 Dr Alan Gow: Staying Sharp

 As we get older, we often experience changes in our thinking and memory skills.
 We don’t all experience these changes in the same way though: some of us retain our thinking skills into later life while others experience specific changes.
 Alan Gow and Adele Taylor will talk about the lifestyles and behaviours that might help us to “stay sharp”.

 Professor Francisca Mutapi: The worm that ate my homework